era86/era86.github.io/_drafts/2020-02-27-quickstart-docker-compose-rails-app.markdown

 Alternatively, we can install the latest Docker Compose by following [these instructions](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04).

-After installation, it's best to restart the system.
+After installing Docker and Docker Compose, it's best to restart the system.

 ### Create root folder for the project